dineshchandvarre/Resume/README.md

 # CI/CD Resume

-* This is a simple setup to demonstrate CI/CD
+* This is a trivial setup to demonstrate CI/CD
-* You have to realize this is not how CI/CD works in real organizations
+* We do realize this is not how CI/CD works in real organizations
-* This project tries to demonstrate all the important concepts
+* This project tries to demonstrate the important concepts

 ## Concepts demonstrated